MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Set-AzureBatchPool.md

 ```

 ## DESCRIPTION
-The **Set-AzureBatchPool** cmdlet updates the properties of a pool in the azure_2 Batch service.
+The **Set-AzureBatchPool** cmdlet updates the properties of a pool in the Azure Batch service.
 Use the Get-AzureBatchPool cmdlet to get a **PSCloudPool** object.
 Modify the properties of that object, and then use the current cmdlet to commit your changes to the Batch service.